 Marcella is a tortured soul and Friel gives such a raw performance that we feel her pain, whether physical (she truly throws herself into the action), emotional (particularly when she’s faced with the loss of her children), and psychological (her blackouts place her on the edge of insanity).
 The camera loves her face and her expressions are priceless.
 With two season, eight episodes each, you have several weekends of viewing to enjoy.
 And Marcella has been renewed for another season, so much to look forward to.

 Friel plays Odelle Ballard, a member of the U.S. Army stationed in Mali working with a joint special operations task force.
-One evening Odelle goes off to do her business, well away the all-male group.
+One evening Odelle goes off to do her business, well away from the all-male group.
 While she’s gone, mercenaries slaughter the entire task force, leaving her as the only survivor.
 She soon learns that a major U.S. company, Societel (SOC), has been funding Islamic terrorists hoping to keep the war going.
-To cover up SOC’s action, the American soldiers has to be killed.
+To cover up SOC’s action, the American soldiers had to be killed.
 Odelle is in possession of an encrypted flash drive that reveals SOC’s involvement.
 But when the military learns she’s still alive, she becomes a target.
 Aided by Alsam (Omar Ghazaoui), a young Malian who becomes her companion and friend, she works to keep steps ahead of a hired assassin, hoping to get the flash drive into the right hands.
 Stateside, two Americans – Peter Decker (Peter Facinelli), a former U.S. Attorney, and Harrison Walters (Jake Robinson), are working on their end to expose SOC’s misdeeds.
 Both suffer setbacks: Decker’s wife leaves him and Harrison’s father is killed.
 But those setbacks are placed aside for the greater good – exposing an American company that was responsible for killing soldiers and military officials who are complicit.

 Peter Facinelli, Anna Friel, and Jack Robinson, at the NBCUniversal TCA Press Tour at the Huntington Langham Hotel on December 16, 2015 in Pasadena, CA. (Bigstock)